 What You Need

-- Place scooped flesh into a medium mixing bowl.
-Add 1/3 cup packed brown sugar, and the butter and salt, and mash together with a potato masher or a large fork.
-Mash together till smooth and all combined.
+Dump all that scooped-out flesh into a medium mixing bowl.
+Add your 1/3 cup of packed brown sugar, the butter, and salt, and get to mashing!
+A potato masher or fork works great here.
+Keep mashing until it’s all smooth and combined.
+It smells amazing, right?

 You can roast the squash and prepare the filling ahead of time.
 Store them separately in the refrigerator for up to 2 days.
 Add the mini marshmallow to assemble and bake just before serving.